kunjdedhia/eduPersonal/README.md

 eduPersonal has its own database of questions for a variety of courses that are offered at the institution and the database continues to diversify.
 ## How I built it
 I began working on the project with scripting the user interface in HTML, CSS and JavaScript.
 The backend uses PHP and MariaDb for storage of questions.
+## What's next for eduPersonal
+Having my own database of questions posed a challenge to scalability in the short run and a high cost for diversification.
+With a lot of thinking and even more effort, I could devise a web scraper to fetch questions dynamically.
+Once the platform works swiftly, I could run pilots at institutions and then push it to use.